One of the most fun aspects of being a backpacker is finding festivals, local events, and celebrations in other parts of the world.

-Now, it’s still important to keep on learning and pushing things forward, but we also have reason to celebrate what has been achieved in the LGBT community.
+Now, it’s still essential to keep on learning and pushing things forward, but we also have reason to celebrate what has been achieved in the LGBT community.

 And again, this is a celebration for straight people too, because an equal world benefits everyone within it.